luky9601/SPISPGapBuild/README.md

-Moodle Mobile 2.x based app
+Custom Moodle Mobile 2.x based app
 ============================

 Specially customised for phonegape compatibility file structure so that a mobile app can be generated.